 Industrial processes and product use (IPPU), covers greenhouse gas emissions occurring from industrial processes, from the use of products, and from non-energy uses of fossil fuel carbon.
-The former section Solvent and Other Product has been incorporated in this section (IPCC 2006).
 According to IPCC guidelines (IPCC 2006), emissions within this sector comprise greenhouse gas emissions as by-products from industrial processes and also emissions of synthetic greenhouse gases during production, use and disposal.
 Emissions from fuel combustion in industry are reported in source category 1A2.